-The Seaver Autism Center for Research and Treatment works to advance the research, treatment, and awareness of autism spectrum disorder (ASD) through a robust calendar of seminars, conferences, training opportunities, and other events, including the following:
+The Seaver Autism Center works to advance the research, treatment, and awareness of autism through a robust calendar of seminars, conferences, training opportunities, and other events, including the following:

-- Annual Advances in Autism Conference: Our annual Advances in Autism Conference, established in 1996, brings together academic, parent, and community groups to participate in thoughtful and informative presentations.
+- Annual Advances in Autism Conference: Our annual conference, established in 1996, brings together academic, parent, and community groups to participate in thoughtful and informative presentations.
 The goals of the conference are to teach participants about recent advances in understanding the causes of autism, brain development in people with autism, and current treatments for autism.

-- Seaver Seminar Series: The Seaver Seminar Series is a central component of the education efforts at the Seaver Center and has been coordinated by Ting Wang, PhD, since 2008.
-This series provides a forum for Mount Sinai and outside researchers to present current data on broad topics relevant to the advancement of autism research (such as epidemiology, genetics, and early detection).
+- Seaver Seminar Series: The Seaver Seminar Series is a central component of the education efforts at the Seaver Center.
+Coordinated by Silvia DeRubeis, PhD, this series provides a forum for Mount Sinai and outside researchers to present current data on broad topics relevant to the advancement of autism research (such as epidemiology, genetics, and early detection).

 - Seaver Celebration: This fundraiser event enables our Center to expand our network of supporters.
 Established in 2018, the event continues to celebrate the achievements of our Center, sparking philanthropic momentum to help our team further achieve goals to ensure progress for individuals and families impacted by autism and related rare genetic disorders.